pewpewlive/hybroid-live/walker/README.md

 }
 ```

-`ScopeTag` is like `ScopeAttribute`, but it holds some special information with it (depending on the interface implementation).
+`ScopeTag` is like [ScopeAttribute](https://github.com/pewpewlive/hybroid/blob/master/walker/README.md#scopeattribute), but it holds some special information with it (depending on the interface implementation).

 _When creating a new scope, the tag of the parent scope does not get carried onto the new one._